microsoft/FluidFramework/BREAKING.md

 ### Deprecated events and event parameters on IContainer and IDeltaManager

-The following legacy events and event parameters have been marked as deprecated:
+The following legacy events and event parameters have been marked as deprecated due to being legacy and/or unsupported API patterns:

 - IContainerEvents
     - "contextChanged": Event deprecated in its entirety.
+        - Represents a legacy design that is mostly no longer supported (only ever emitted during Container instantiation, and there are no recommended patterns for consuming it).
           No replacement API recommended.
     - "dirty": Event parameter "dirty" deprecated.
-The parameter is unneeded, as the event itself signals the current "dirty" state (true).
+        - The parameter is unneeded, as the event itself signals the current "dirty" state (true).
     - "saved": Event parameter "dirty" deprecated.
-The parameter is unneeded, as the event itself signals the current "dirty" state (false).
+        - The parameter is unneeded, as the event itself signals the current "dirty" state (false).
 - IDeltaManagerEvents
     - "prepareSend": Event deprecated in its entirety.
+        - No longer required by the runtime, and only currently used for backwards compatability.
           No replacement API recommended.
     - "submitOp": Event deprecated in its entirety.
+        - No longer required by the runtime, and only currently used for backwards compatability.
           No replacement API recommended.
     - "allSentOpsAckd": Event deprecated in its entirety.
+        - This event has been unused and unsupported for some time.
           Use "saved" event instead.
     - "processTime": Event deprecated in its entirety.
+        - This event has been unused and unsupported for some time.
           No replacement API recommended.
     - "pong": Event deprecated in its entirety.
+        - This event has been unused and unsupported for some time.
           No replacement API recommended.

 ## 2.0.0-internal.2.1.0 Breaking changes